 The scenic tower at Holy Hill Basilica in Hubertus, stretching 192 feet to the sky at the tip of the spire, is open through October.
-Climb the 178 steps to the observation deck for views to Milwaukee nearly 30 miles away and fall color blanketing the Kettle Moraine State Forest.
+Climb the 178 steps with your crew to the observation deck for views to Milwaukee nearly 30 miles away and fall color blanketing the Kettle Moraine State Forest.

-Instead of waiting for a snowy blanket of white to visit Granite Peak in Wausau’s Rib Mountain State Park, skiers should consider a fall chairlift ride for a much more colorful view of the 700-foot vertical drop.
+Instead of waiting for a snowy blanket of white to visit Granite Peak in Wausau’s Rib Mountain State Park, consider a fall chairlift ride for a much more colorful view of the 700-foot vertical drop.
 When finished with the ride, climb to the top of the 60-foot observation tower in the park for an equally breathtaking view of the Wisconsin River Valley below.

-These are as sky-high as it gets in Wisconsin.
+These are as sky-high as it gets in Wisconsin!

-First up, Timm’s Hill in Timm’s Hill County Park near Ogema, the highest point in Wisconsin at 1,951 feet above sea level.
+First up, Timm’s Hill in Timm’s Hill County Park near Ogema is the highest point in Wisconsin at 1,951 feet above sea level.
 If that’s not high enough for you, climb the additional 60 feet to the top of the observation tower for some of the state’s most outstanding fall color views of northern hardwoods.